 Fabián Barba was born in Quito in 1982, where they studied dance and theater, and worked as a professional performer.
 Parallel to their artistic formation, Fabián followed classes on Communication and Literature.
 In 2004 they went to Brussels to join P.A.R.T.S.
 After graduation, they have worked as a free-lance dancer and creating their own performances, which have been presented across Europe and the Americas.

 Due to their ongoing research on the legacy of colonialism and dance history, they have been invited to give seminars and workshops in several European countries, the United States, Brazil, Chile, Ecuador and Argentina.
 Since 2013 they have been guest faculty at the María Lugones decolonial summer school co-directed by Rolando Vázquez and Walter Mignolo.

 Fabián is currently studying a master on cultural studies with a focus on gender at the Universidad Andina Simón Bolivar in Quito-Ecuador.

 Respondent | Edgar Garcia

 Edgar Garcia is a poet and scholar of the hemispheric cultures of the Americas.
 He is the author of Skins of Columbus: A Dream Ethnography (Fence Books, 2019); Signs of the Americas: A Poetics of Pictography, Hieroglyphs, and Khipu (University of Chicago Press, 2020); Emergency: Reading the Popol Vuh in a Time of Crisis (forthcoming, University of Chicago Press, 2021); and, with visual artist Eamon Ore-Giron, Infinite Regress (Bom Dia Books, 2020).
-He is the Neubauer Family Assistant Professor of English at the University of Chicago, where he also teaches in the department of Creative Writing.
+He is the Neubauer Family Associate Professor of English at the University of Chicago, where he also teaches in the department of Creative Writing.